We have unrivalled experience providing high-quality removals to the area.

-Armishaws can provide a unique and tailored service designed to your exact removal requirements.
-Our expert knowledge in German removals, and in particular Bamberg removals, means we are the best choice to help with your big move, and we are confident in our services due to our frequent assessment of staff and abilities, and our number of happy customers.
+Armishaws provide a unique and tailored service designed to your exact requirements.
+Our expert knowledge means we are the best choice to help with your big move, and we are confident in our services due to our frequent assessment of staff and abilities, and number of happy customers.

 The historic Bavarian town of Bamberg is a popular, beautiful German location, laid out over seven hills, at the merging point of two rivers.
 Its culture and food attracts visitors from all over the world, and its rich architecture provide the backdrop for many fantastic memories and romantic occasions.

-Our aim is to help your move to the region of Bavaria be as stress-free as possible.
-We can provide start-to-finish removal services, and have two decades worth of experience in European Removals.
+Our aim is to help your move be as stress-free as possible.
+We provide start-to-finish removal services, and have two decades worth of experience.

 We have held the standard BSEN 12522 since 1999, the only industry recognised qualification specifically aimed at removals for the benefit of the individual, and we are marked regulary on staff, services, administration and our procedures, to esnure we meet the high standards expected of us.

-• Individually tailored removals packages to suit your requirements
+• Individually tailored packages to suit your requirements

 • Collection from any location within the UK

 • A full survey by one of our European Specialists

 • Electronic and photographic inventories utilising handheld computers and digital cameras.